Computer Eyestrain

-We have been diagnosing and treating Computer Vision Syndrome since the old monochrome green or amber video monitors became popular in the 1980s.
+We have been diagnosing and treating Computer Vision Syndrome since the old monochrome green or amber video monitors became popular in the 1970s.
 The early low resolution CGA color monitors were even worse.
 Those monitors could cause a headache in minutes!
+(Before the monochrome monitors came into use, programmers communicated with their computers by way of computer punch cards, generally hundreds to thousands of punch cards that were processed on a typewriter-like device.)

 Headaches, eyestrain, blurring vision, slow or difficult focusing, tearing, dry eye, double vision, neck and shoulder aches and fatigue, and pressure in or behind your eyes have all been common complaints associated with computer use.
 Since every individual is different, every person will adapt to the strain of computer use differently.